-Use our interactive map to visualize crime activity in your area.
+Use our interactive data map to visualize crime activity in your area!

-This dataset includes criminal offenses in the City and County of Denver for the previous five calendar years plus the current year to date.
+This map includes criminal offenses in the City and County of Denver for the previous 6 months.
 The data is based on the National Incident Based Reporting System (NIBRS) which includes all victims of person crimes and all crimes within an incident.
 The data is dynamic, which allows for additions, deletions and/or modifications at any time, resulting in more accurate information in the database.
 Due to continuous data entry, the number of records in subsequent extractions are subject to change.
 Crime data is updated Monday through Friday.
 For more information, please visit the crime information page on Denver's Open Data Catalog.
+For assistance with the new platform, please review the help guide(PDF, 251KB).

 Overall Crime Dashboard